moq-wg/warp-streaming-format/draft-law-moq-warpmedia.md

 This document uses the conventions detailed in Section 1.3 of {{!RFC9000}} when describing the binary encoding.

 # CMAF
-The Common Media Application Format {{CMAF}} is a MP4 based {{ISOBMFF}} media container used in HLS/DASH.
+The Common Media Application Format {{CMAF}} is a MP4 based {{ISOBMFF}} media container.

-* A CMAF Catalog track {{cmaf-catalog}} consists of a CMAF Header.
+* A CMAF Catalog track {{cmaf-catalog}} consists of CMAF Headers.
-* A CMAF Payload track {{cmaf-payload}} consists of CMAF Fragments which consist of CMAF Chunks.
+* A CMAF Payload track {{cmaf-payload}} consists of CMAF Segments (groups), broken into CMAF Fragments (objects).

 ## Catalog {#cmaf-catalog}
-A CMAF catalog contains information about multiple track.
+A CMAF catalog contains information about multiple tracks.
+This includes basic information such as the name, codec, profile, resolution, sample rate, language, etc for each track.

-The consumer can use this information to determine if it should subscribe to a track.
+The consumer can use this information to determine how and if it should subscribe to a track.
 For example, the consumer may wish to subscribe to an english audio track but not a japanese audio track.
-Additionally, the catalog contains information on how to subscribe to a track.
+However, this format lacks information about the relationship between tracks, for example specifying variants based on bitrate.

 A CMAF Catalog MUST consist of a single group and single object, both with sequence 0.
 It is not possible to modify the catalog in the current draft.

-The CMAF Header {{CMAF}} contains basic information about the media, such as the codec, profile, resolution, sample rate, language, etc.
-This information is basic and lacks information about the relationship between tracks.
-It is RECOMMENDED to use another catalog format for more advanced functionality (ex. variants).
-Note that the `track_id` field {{ISOBMFF}} is unrelated to the transport track ID {{MoQTransport}}.

 The object payload contains: